Looking for 3rd birthday party ideas?

 Bury dinosaur bones from a kit in a sand pit, hand out shovels and let the fun begin.
-You can hide other treasures as well with this idea from Kidspot.
+You can hide other treasures as well with this idea from fun365.

 Challenge kids to complete tasks within a minute in fun, fast-paced party games.
-Here's a fun Minute-to-Win-It idea.
+Here's some fun Minute-to-Win-It ideas.

 Piñatas can turn well-behaved kids of any age into Wild Things.
 The distribution of treats is rarely fair and the danger of getting stepped on or pushed aside is high.
 Instead, create a punch box where each child picks a circle in turn and gets a special prize.
 See how at Celebrate the Big and Small.